qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 point of your new feature.

-For linear or curved geometries, keep on left-clicking for each additional point you wish to capture or use automatic tracing capability to accelerate the digitization.
+For linear or curved geometries, keep on left-clicking for each additional point you wish to capture or use :ref:`automatic tracing <tracing>` capability to accelerate the digitization.
 You can switch back and forth between linear :guilabel:`Add feature` tool and curved :guilabel:`Add circular string...` tools to create compound curved geometry.
 Pressing :kbd:`Delete` or :kbd:`Backspace` key reverts the last node you add.
 When you have finished adding points, right-click anywhere on the map area to confirm you have finished entering the geometry of that feature.

-..
-ToDo: add a reference to directly link to the tracing section when available

 .. note:: **Curved geometries are stored as such only in compatible data provider**